danielterra/node-red-contrib-aws-ses/README.md

 ## Payload
 It expects a payload with these properties;

-- payload.recipient: Email address to sendo to, should be valid and accept just one address at time.
+- payload.recipient: Email address(es) to sendo to, should be valid.
+Accept either one address as a string or multiple addresses as an array of strings.
+- payload.cc_recipient: Optional email address(es) to sendo to as carbon-copy (Cc), should be valid.
+Accept either one address as a string or multiple addresses as an array of strings.
+- payload.bcc_recipient: Optional email address(es) to sendo to as blind-carbon-copy (Bcc), should be valid.
+Accept either one address as a string or multiple addresses as an array of strings.
 - payload.subject: The email subject, should be short string.
 - payload.body_text: If you want to send a pure text email you should use this property.
 - payload.body_html: The html string to send.